AaronE007/Phase-1-Citrus-Project/README.md

 ```bash
 git@github.com:AaronE007/Phase-1-Citrus-Project.git
 ```
+Once you have cloned the project change directories into the project and type index.html into the terminal.
 ## Usage

 Clicking on any of the ingredient buttons below will return the name and a jpeg of drinks that include those ingredients in their recipes: